If you have lung disease of any kind, no doubt you’ve come across the words “Oxygen saturation” or “O2 Sats” , “Pulse-Oximeter”?

 Before I get into how we measure oxygen saturation, let me explain what the term “oxygen saturation” actually means.
 If you remember some basic human biology, then you already know that we have these little donut shaped cells in our blood called “Red” blood cells or RBC’s for short.
 Inside these red blood cells is an iron-rich protein called “Hemoglobin” also known as Hb.
 Well, when hemoglobin comes in contact with oxygen ( in your lungs) it soaks it up like a sponge.
 It’s actually the combination of oxygen and hemogloblin that gives blood it’s bright red color.
 The more “saturated” the hemoglobin is, the brighter red the blood becomes.
 When the Oxygen saturation of the hemoglobin is low, ( usually below 75%), the blood actually gets darker…almost black in color(such as the blood that’s carried in your veins).
 Each hemoglobin molecule has a certain capacity for oxygen in which it can bind with, and it’s this capacity for oxygen that we are actually measuring when we do a oxygen saturation check… ie. O2 sat.
 So, if I check my O2 sat and the reading is 95%, this tells me that my hemoglobin is saturated to 95% of it’s carrying capacity.
 So basically, the more oxygen that gets into the blood stream, the higher the saturation should be.

 There are several factors that effect how much oxygen our hemoglobin can hold (O2-oxyhemoglobin disassociation curve), but that’s beyond the scope of this discussion… at least for now.
 The important thing to understand, is what oxygen saturation is, and how it relates to your particular type of lung ailment.
 For asthmatics, knowing your O2 sat is probably less important than someone with CF or pulmonary fibrosis or emphysema.
 That’s because asthma is not a disease that normally effects our ability to oxygenate.
-Unless you have an extremely chronic and severe form of the disease, you can suffer a pretty nasty asthma attack and still have normal or near normal O2 sats.
+Asthma is a disease of the airways, not the alveoli where gas exchange takes place.
+So unless your airways are totally blocked ( which is rare unless you have some sort severe anaphalatic reaction), air still manages to squeeze by the obstruction.
+What this means, is that you can suffer a pretty nasty asthma flare and initially have normal or near normal O2 sats.
+Significant desaturations usually don’t usually occur in asthmatics unless the person is extremely ill, has a secondary lung problem or has a pneumonia brewing.

 Now that we know what O2 saturation is, how do we measure it?
 Well, that’s where the handy pulse-oximeter comes in.
 Hard to believe that this device has only been around for a couple of decades.
 When I first started working as an RT back in the 1970’s we didn’t have such a luxury.
 Back then, to measure someones O2 saturation, we had to actually take a blood sample from an artery.. i.e. an ABG ( arterial blood gas), then run it through a special machine that would measure the amount of oxygen dissolved in the plasma, and then hand calculate the results with a slide rule.
 Talk about a long and drawn out process… not to mention painful.